 When submitting a request for a Special Project, the only personal data collected and further processed is the information you enter yourself in the request.
 The compulsory fields concern your name, affiliation, address, email address and member state.

 When applying for a job, the only personal data collected and further processed is the information you submit to us as part of the application process.
-This includes your name, contact information (such as address details, phone numbers, email address), date and place of birth, gender, nationalities, military service commitment if applicable, marital status, language skills, your employment and education history, your current employment status, your employment and remuneration details, your membership in professional societies, details of the persons providing references for you, your photographic image if you provide one and any other personal data you include in your CV, cover letter or other document you provide to us during the application process.
+This includes your name, contact information (such as address details, phone numbers, email address), date and place of birth, gender, nationalities, military service commitment if applicable, family details, marital status, language skills, your employment and education history, qualifications, your current employment status, your employment and remuneration details, your membership in professional societies, details of the persons providing references for you, your photographic image if you provide one and any other personal data you include in your CV, cover letter or other document you provide to us during the application process.